OpenNTI/nti.docs.platform.enduser/userguide/Surveys_Polls_Self-Assessments.rst

 Unlike assignments, self-assessments are not submitted for a grade.
 They’re simply an opportunity for you to assess your knowledge.
 Your instructor cannot view your answers.

 You can find these assessments throughout your course within your lessons.
-Notice that a self-assessment will have a percent icon to the left:

    .. image:: images/selfassessment.png